 Why create this pattern?
 It creates an effect like a finely cut knurl with more mountain peaks.
 The roughly circular shape of each concave volcano causes each corner of the diamond to be a small peak.
 More peaks results in a knurl with more contact points that grab your skin better, while each peak is shallow enough that it often doesn’t feel sharp.

 There are degrees of aggressiveness illustrated by this image from Rogue.
 The “standard” volcano knurl above is what you’ll find on the regular Rogue Power Bar, and a shallower version of that is on other Rogue bars.
 What they call the 2X AGRO is more aggressive with higher peaks, while the 3X AGRO is straight up mountain knurl.

 I’m told the concavity is created in the process of cutting the knurl, pushing the sides of the mountains up to create the effect.

 Here are some popular brands that use volcano knurl:

 Kabuki Strength does a finer volcano knurl, ie: more lines and peaks, resulting in a stickier knurl than others with volcano knurl.

 Uesaka, a high-end Japanese brand that provides expensive bars for IWF competitions, advertises that they hand-lathe the knurl on their bars, pressing it into the shaft, suggesting that others cut into the shaft.
-When you look closely (below), it’s a volcano pattern where the concavities are very wide shallow, and mountains they’re on are short.
+When you look closely (below), it’s a volcano pattern where the concavities are very wide and shallow.
 I believe this creates the feel of a mild volcano pattern.

 Eleiko’s Powerlifting bars have the most aggressive volcano knurl, followed by their Weightlifting bars, and finally their XF bars with a mild volcano knurl.